yomcube/nsmbwTAStudio/README.md

 A new way to TAS New Super Mario Bros Wii, based off of [Celeste TAStudio](https://github.com/EverestAPI/CelesteTAS-EverestInterop/tree/a968bc96f958d67ddce3de84175f0e2b0bad1572).
 Source code for `NSMBW Studio.exe` will be included in a release every time it it updated; it is mostly unchanged from Celeste TAStudio.
 The main repository is just for the TAS Studio setup.

 ## Setup
-1. Download Dolphin [Lua Core v4.6](https://github.com/MikeXander/Dolphin-Lua-Core/releases/tag/v4.6), and put it into a folder of your liking
+1. Download [Dolphin Lua Core v4.6](https://github.com/MikeXander/Dolphin-Lua-Core/releases/tag/v4.6), and put it into a folder of your liking
-2. Download this repository and paste it into your Dolphin directory (the same folder as `Dolphin.exe`).
+2. Download this repository and paste its contents into your Dolphin directory (the same folder as `Dolphin.exe`).
 3. Open Dolphin and set these settings:
 - Config
   - General